Tristaan/tristaan.github.io/blog/about.md

 ---
 layout: page
 title: About
-subtitle: Nice to share all your ware!
+subtitle: No brains, no tumors
 menus: navigation
 ---